cloud-partners/oci-hazelcast/README.md

 # This doesn't work yet.
 Sorry.

 # oci-hazelcast
-[simple](simple) is a Terraform module that will deploy Hazelcast on OCI.
+[terraform](terraform) is a Terraform module that will deploy Hazelcast on OCI.
 Instructions on how to use it are below.

 ## Prerequisites
 First off you'll need to do some pre deploy setup.
 That's all detailed [here](https://github.com/cloud-partners/oci-prerequisites).